SichangHe/curriculum_vitae/src/work_experiences/index.md

     as ONNX, MNN, PyTorch Mobile, FedML, and TensorFlow Lite, and landed on the latter.
-- Developed separate demos to use HTTP, MQTT, and gRPC to communicate between Android clients and Django servers.
+- Developed separate demos to use HTTP, MQTT, and gRPC to communicate between Android clients and Python servers.
 - Proposed and lead the use of [Flower][flower], a federated learning framework in Python.
     - Contributed to Flower by Pull Requests.